C4Coin/crowdsale-contracts/README.md

 ## Overview

-It is proposed that C4Coin will launch a [Regulation A+](https://en.wikipedia.org/wiki/Regulation_A#Regulation_A+) compliant token, where each issued token corresponds to a unit of stock in the company.
+It is proposed that C4Coin will launch an ERC20 Token compatible with Delaware General Corporation law, where each issued token corresponds to a unit of stock in the company.

 ### Covering Legislation